 Please make sure that your child is collected on time.
-Class teachers will stand with children from 3.15pm to 3.25pm.
-After 3.25pm this becomes a late collection and children are taken to the front office and must be collected from there, with an explanation for the lateness.
-Should no contact be made by 5.00pm Social Services will be contacted as the child will be considered as abandoned by their parents/carers.
+Class teachers will stand at the school gate with your child at the designated finish area and time.
+From 3:30 becomes a late collection, and children are taken to the main office.
+Upon arrival to collect we will ask for an explanation for the lateness.
+Should no contact be made by 5.00pm Social Services will be contacted as the child will be considered abandoned by their parents/carers.
 This can be a very serious matter for a child, who is faced with a sense of loss and disorientation in unfamiliar surroundings.
 It is also extremely upsetting for members of teaching and office staff.